marcsello/blog/posts/extending-wiremod/content.md

 It seems like we could make this work somehow.
 We just need to make sure that we can open long-lived requests from E2.

-# Expression 2 and long polling
+# Expression 2 and long-polling

 To test the long-polling "capabilities" of E2 I've [quickly hacked together a tool](https://github.com/marcsello/longPollTester) that starts an HTTP server and measures how long can a client keep up the connection.
 I've started this tool on my computer, launched Garry's mod, started a single-player game to do some testing.